Section 8.5: Maintenance of Chapter Charter

 - Support ASSP in advancing the mission and strategic areas of focus for the organization.

-- Offer a minimum of four accessible, face-to-face meetings that have clear educational objectives, are evaluated and help members achieve at least two of the following:
+- Offer a minimum of four accessible meetings, at least two of which are face-to-face, that have clear educational objectives, are evaluated and help members achieve at least two of the following:

 - Take advantage of career/personal advancement